AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/when-who.md

 ---
 title: Testen - wanneer en met wie?
-seo-title: Testen - wanneer en met wie?
+seo-title: Testing - when and with whom?
 description: Verschillende rollen kunnen bij het testen en in diverse stadia van de projectontwikkeling worden betrokken
-seo-description: Verschillende rollen kunnen bij het testen en in diverse stadia van de projectontwikkeling worden betrokken
+seo-description: Various roles can be involved in testing and at various stages of project development
 uuid: 431e8f06-80eb-4fb3-a4c7-2580608b0a1c
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.4/SITES